Using SGU wells#

 modeled = modeled.astype(float)

-Below, we create a model and add the observed levels as a observation well and the modeled levels as a reference well.
+Below, we create a model and add the observed levels as an observation well and the modeled levels as a reference well.

 model = gr.Model("modeled ref test")